Anti-Mullerian Hormone Test (AMH) - Females

 • Diagnose and keep an eye on disorders like polycystic ovary syndrome that are related to aberrant ovarian function (PCOS)

 Studies show that both men and women find it increasingly difficult to conceive a baby these days.
-In some cases, males have low testosterone levels and sperm count.
+In some cases, males have low testosterone levels and sperm counts.
 In other cases, women might experience severe fertility problems.
 This is where the anti-mullerian hormone test comes into play.

 Keep reading to find out more information about AMH, the AMH test, and why you should order one soon.